lyndonzheng/Pluralistic-Inpainting/README.md

 - ```Options```: Select the model and corresponding dataset for editing.
 - ```Bush Width```: Modify the width of bush for free_form mask.
 - ```draw/clear```: Draw a ```free_form``` or ```rectangle``` mask for random_model.
 Clear all mask region for a new input.
+- ```random```: Random load the editing image from the datasets.
 - ```load```: Choose the image from the directory.
-- ```random```: Random load the editing image from the datasets.
+- `capture`: Capture an image using the camera.
+- `crop face`: Detect, crop and align human face from the given in-the-wild image.
-- ```fill```: Fill the holes ranges and show it on the right.
+- ```Fill-->```: Fill the holes ranges and show it on the right.
 - ```save```: Save the inputs and outputs to the directory.
 - ```Original/Output```: Switch to show the original or output image.
+- `Manuals`: Display some basic instructions for the demo program.

 The steps are as follows:

 ```
 1. Select a model from 'options'
-2. Click the 'random' or 'load' button to get an input image.
+2. Click the 'random', 'load' or 'capture' button to get an input image.
+3. [Optional] If the image is loaded by 'load' or 'capture', and the program is running with human face model, click the 'crop face' button to automatically detect and align face.
+Do NOT apply 'crop face' if image is loaded by 'random'.
-3. If you choose a random model, click the 'draw/clear' button to input free_form mask.
+4. If you choose a random model, click the 'draw/clear' button to input free_form mask.
-4. If you choose a center model, the center mask has been given.
+5. If you choose a center model, the center mask has been given.
-5. click 'fill' button to get multiple results.
+6. click 'fill' button to get multiple results.
-6. click 'save' button to save the results.
+7. click 'save' button to save the results.
 ```

 ## Editing Example Results